AI-POWERED-CHATBOT-CAPSTONE/AI-Powered-Customer-Support-Chatbot-Frontend/README.md

 # **AI-Powered Customer Support Chatbot**

 An intelligent 24/7 virtual assistant designed for Memorial University of Newfoundland.
-It answers FAQs on financial based information, and streamlines support services—improving accessibility, reducing wait times, and enhancing student experience.
+It answers FAQs on financial based information, and streamlines support services, improving accessibility, reducing wait times, and enhancing student experience.

 ---